caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ## What

-The coding assessment is an online exam which generally consist of 3 algorithm problems.
-It's normally conducted in [Codility](https://www.codility.com/) where you'll have a 90 minutes to solve 3 problems: easy, medium and hard.
+The coding assessment is an online exam which generally consists of 3 algorithm problems.
+It's normally conducted in [Codility](https://www.codility.com/) where you'll have 90 minutes to solve 3 problems: easy, medium and hard.
 This step will filter out [19% more applicants](https://www.toptal.com/top-3-percent) which will make you on the top 3.6% percentile.
 This means you'll be very close to the top 3% if you make it through this filter.

 ## Why

 You may wonder what's the value in assessing how you solve algorithms when, in fact, you don't do any of that in your day job.
 The general conception among high tech companies is that, if you're smart to solve logical, abstract problems, then you're smart enough to pick up any language or framework.
-Whether you love it or hate it, it is what it is and you need to be comfortable with these type of problems.
+Whether you love it or hate it, it is what it is and you need to be comfortable with these types of problems.
 It's an inconvenience but it's yet another gate you need to open to get where you want to be.
 It's a means to an end.

 ## How to prepare